GRV96/surahdb/README.md

 }
 ```

-Each key-value pair must constitute a
+Each property must correspond to a
 [connection argument](https://dev.mysql.com/doc/connector-python/en/connector-python-connectargs.html).
 Argument `allow_local_infile` is optional; its default value is `true`.